Menn1s/nVis/README.md

   1. git clone https://github.com/Menn1s/nVis
   2. cd /nVis
   3. apt-get update
-  4. apt install docker-compose
-  5. python3 clientScript.py
+  4. python3 clientScript.py
-  6. Enter in the IP of the nVis server
+  5. Enter in the IP of the nVis server
-  7. Enter your name or any unique ID
+  6. Enter your name or any unique ID
-  8. Enter in the IP address/CIDR that you are scanning for
+  7. Enter in the IP address/CIDR that you are scanning for

 To view the web server: